emtii/learn-docker-symfony-environment/README.md

 ## basic knowledge needed before
 * containers are built out of images (official ones or private custom ones)
 * we mainly use official images (if possible based on alpine for best speed)
+* we use php-fpm for performance (and to learn config as well)
+* we understand, that volumes tag syncs host with containers file system e.g. ("." with "/var/www/html")